Poisson boundaries of monoidal categories: Preliminaries

 where $\omega$ and $\omega'$ are any choices of normal semifinite faithful weights on $N$ and $M'$.

 If $E$ is a normal faithful conditional expectation from $M$ to $N$, its \emph{index} $\Ind E$ can be defined as $E^{-1}(1)$~\cite{MR829381}.
 Suppose that $M$ and $N$ are factors admitting conditional expectations of finite index.
-Then there is a unique choice of $E$ which minimizes $\Ind E$.
+Then the index is a positive scalar and there is a unique choice of $E$ which minimizes $\Ind E$.
 This $E$ is called the \emph{minimal conditional expectation} of the subfactor $N \subset M$~\cite{MR976765}.

 Suppose that $N \subset M$ is a subfactor endowed with a normal conditional expectation of finite index $E\colon M \to N$.
 We then obtain a von Neumann algebra $M_1$ called the \emph{basic extension} of $N\subset M$ with respect to $E$, as follows.
 Taking a normal semifinite faithful weight $\psi$ on $N$, the algebra $M_1 \subset B(L^2(M, \psi E))$ is generated by~$M$ and the orthogonal projection $e_N$, called the Jones projection, onto $L^2(N, \psi) \subset L^2(M, \psi E)$.
 One has the equality $M_1 = J N' J$, where $J$ is the modular conjugation of $M$ with respect to~$\psi E$.
 From the above correspondence of operator valued weights, there is a canonical conditional expectation $E_1 \colon M_1 \to M$ which has the same index as $E$, namely, $E_1=(\Ind E)^{-1}JE^{-1}(J\cdot J)J$.
 Iterating this procedure, we obtain a tower of von Neumann algebras